PM Modi to chair the CCS meeting on security today - ExBulletin

 PM Modi to chair the CCS meeting on security today

-New Delhi May 14, Prime Minister Narendra Modi will chair a high -level meeting of the Cabinet on Security Cabinet (CCS) today at 11 a.m. in New Delhi, focusing on national security issues.
+New Delhi May 14 (KNS): Prime Minister Narendra Modi will chair a high -level meeting of the Committee on the Cabinet on Security (CCS) today at 11 a.m. in New Delhi, focusing on national security issues.

 This crucial security review occurs one day after Prime Minister Modi visited Adampur Airbase in Punjab, where he met the staff of the armed forces.
-In his speech to the soldiers, the Prime Minister praised their courage and reaffirmed the gratitude of nations for their service and their sacrifices.
+In his speech to the soldiers, the Prime Minister praised their courage and reaffirmed the gratitude of the nation for their services and their sacrifices.

 |